teuk/mediabot_v3/docs/FULLOP.md

 all service channel modes are server-origin.
 Undernet X and Libera ChanServ have narrow built-in profiles; site-specific services should be listed explicitly before enabling `+Fullop`.

+`DELEGATED_BAN_SERVICES` extends the one-shot ban delegation to other exact service prefixes.
+Every entry is network-qualified and contains no wildcard, for example `ExampleNet|PolicyBot!service@services.example`.
+This setting does not grant general MODE privilege.
+The EpiK profile already knows the exact Cronos prefix, so no private configuration override is required there.

 `PROTECTED_MODES` can add site-specific mode letters to the selected network profile.
 It cannot remove the baseline safety modes.